subat0mik/Misconfiguration-Manager/attack-techniques/TAKEOVER/TAKEOVER-1/takeover-1_description.md

     - TAKEOVER-1.2: SMS Provider
     - TAKEOVER-1.3: CAS site server
     - TAKEOVER-1.4: Passive site server
+- Connectivity from the coercion target to SMB (TCP/445) on the relay server
-- Connectivity to MSSQL (TCP/1433) on the relay target, the site database
+- Connectivity from the relay server to MSSQL (TCP/1433) on the relay target, the site database
 - Coercion target settings:
     - `BlockNTLM` = `0` or not present, or = `1` and `BlockNTLMServerExceptionList` contains attacker relay server
     - `RestrictNTLMInDomain` = `0` or not present, or = `X` and `DCAllowedNTLMServers` contains attacker relay server